BestTimesToVisit.com Logo

 money

-While credit cards are becoming more accepted in major cities, cash is still king, especially in smaller towns and markets.
-Always have small denominations of Vietnamese Dong (VND) on hand for street food vendors, local buses, and tipping.
-ATMs are widely available, but inform your bank before you travel to avoid card blocks.
+While credit cards are accepted in larger hotels and tourist restaurants, cash is king in Vietnam, especially for street food and local markets.
+Always have small denominations of Vietnamese Dong (VND) on hand for easy transactions – bargaining is expected, and having exact change makes it smoother.
+ATMs are widely available in cities, but inform your bank of your travel dates to avoid card blocks.

 transport